 Analysis of Question 2

 The goal of question two was to create a valid model with the maximum predictive power.
 This model may be more complex than the first models.
 However, even a complex model should meet the assumptions of multiple linear regression and attempt to minimize bias.

+Assumptions for all models

+Linear relationship

+All continuous variables are manually tested for linearity with the explanatory variable based on the scatter plots.
+Most of the variables are transformed in order to have better linear relationship.
+Only the variables who show at-least some linear relationship are included.

+Homoscedasticity.
+This assumption requires that the variance of error terms are similar across the independent variables.

+Following plots are used to validate the above assumptions